Reprisal (TV series): Development

 On June 18, 2018, it was announced that Hulu had given the production a pilot order.
 The episode was written by Josh Corbin and directed by Jonathan Van Tulleken.
 Corbin also served as an executive producer alongside Warren Littlefield and Barry Jossen.
 Production companies involved with the pilot were A+E Studios and The Littlefield Company.
 On February 11, 2019, it was announced during the Television Critics Association's annual winter press tour that Hulu had given the production a series order.
 The series premiered on December 6, 2019.
 On June 10, 2020, Hulu canceled the series after one season.

 Casting

 In August 2018, it was announced that Abigail Spencer, Mena Massoud, David Dastmalchian, and Rhys Wakefield had been cast in the pilot's starring roles.
 On July 10, 2019, it was reported that Craig Tate, Wavyy Jonez, Shane Callahan, and Rory Cochrane were cast as series regulars.
 On July 22, 2019, Lea DeLaria was cast in a recurring role.

 Filming

-The pilot episode was filmed in Wilmington, North Carolina, and the rest of the first season will also be filmed in Wilmington.
+The pilot episode was filmed in Wilmington, North Carolina, and the rest of the first season was filmed in Wilmington.